-These frozen yogurt recipes are full of protein, calcium, and healthful lactobacillus bacteria.
+These frozen yogurt recipes are full of protein, calcium, and healthy bacteria.
 This is a great way to replace ice cream, each serving of frozen yogurt contains only half the calories present in an equal portion of ice cream.

 You also avoid the stabilizers, emulsifiers, preservatives and “imitation” ingredients contained in the commercial brands.

 All that to say…you can’t beat homemade frozen yogurt.

 Many of the frozen yogurt products on the market contain “dead” rather than viable bacteria, thus reducing the health benefits

 of the dessert.
 And because regulations for frozen yogurt have not been standardized, even the amount of yogurt present in commercial brands varies a lot.
 By making your own yogurt, you’ll be able to regulate what goes into your dessert.

 Best of all, you’ll be able to prepare any flavor of frozen yogurt that you’ve a hankering for, instead of limiting your taste buds to a few varieties in your